Don’t wait. With a little effort, you can overcome the challenges of a leaky bladder. It can be as easy as few simple changes in your daily routine.

-Treatment options for urinary incontinence are plentiful, and the outlook is far from dismal.
+Great news.
+You have plenty of treatment options, and the outlook is good.
 About 80% of those who are affected by urinary incontinence can get better with treatment.
-But, to make living with urinary incontinence easier, you must seek help.

-Treatment options depend on the type of incontinence you have and how severe it is.
-Sometimes a simple dietary change, such as cutting back on fluids, is all that is needed to put an end to urinary incontinence.
+Sometimes a simple dietary change, such as cutting back on fluids, is all that is needed.

-For more severe urinary incontinence, your doctor may recommend prescription medication or a surgical procedure, such as an operation designed to support the bladder and prevent leakage of urine, to make living with urinary incontinence more tolerable.
+If you need a little more help, your doctor may recommend prescription medication or a surgical procedure.
+He might suggest “sling surgery,” an operation designed to support the bladder or urethra and prevent leaks.